-In case the Corporate Secretary or Assistant Corporate Secretary is also the compliance officer, s/he shall perform the following duties of the said officer: (a) monitor compliance with the provisions and requirements of the PLDT CG Manual, the SEC CG Code and such other laws, circulars, rules and regulations issued in relation thereto; (b) assist the Board and the GNC in the performance of their governance functions, including their duties to oversee the formulation or review and implementation of the corporate governance structure and policies of the Company, and to assist in the conduct of a self-assessment of the performance and effectiveness of the Board, the Board Committees and individual Board members.
-The Corporate Governance Office (CGO) assists in facilitating training of directors and keeping directors updated regarding relevant statutory and regulatory changes.
+In case the Corporate Secretary or Assistant Corporate Secretary is also the compliance officer, s/he shall perform the following duties of the said officer: (a) monitor compliance with the provisions and requirements of the PLDT CG Manual, the SEC CG Code and such other laws, circulars, rules and regulations issued in relation thereto; (b) assist the Board and the GNC in the performance of their governance functions, including their duties to oversee the formulation or review and implementation of the corporate governance structure and policies of the Company, and to assist in the conduct of a self-assessment of the performance office (CGO) assists in facilitating training of directors and keeping directors updated regarding relevant statutory and regulatory changes.
 The CGO has three (3) functional units which correspond to the three E's of corporate governance, namely, Corporate Governance Education, Corporate Governance Engineering and Corporate Governance Enforcement, all under the leadership of the Chief Governance Officer.